Last updated on January 30th, 2019

 The second method is called adjusting status, and is available only to immigrants who are currently living in the United States.
 If you’re eligible for adjustment of status, this means that you don’t have to leave the United States and return to your home country in order to go through consular processing.

-When do I fill out Form DS-260?
+When do I Fill Out Form DS-260?

 Once you’ve determined that you’re eligible for a family-based, employment-based, or another type of immigrant visa, you’ll want to begin the process of obtaining that visa, and ultimately permanent resident status.
 This section will walk through the visa petition process, and set the stage by discussing the various steps you must go through prior to filling out and submitting your Form DS-260.

-Sponsor/Petitioner Files I-130 – Petition is Approved
+Step 1: Sponsor/Petitioner Files I-130 – Petition is Approved

 The first step in your visa application process will be to have your United States sponsor or petitioner file Form I-130, the Petition for Alien Relative.
 This form is available on the United States Citizenship and Immigration Service’s (USCIS) website here.
 Your sponsor will likely be your petitioning family member.
 If you’re applying for an employment-based visa, your sponsor will be your employer, and he or she will need to file Form I-140, Petition for Alien Worker, available here.